tonethar/IGME-330-Fall-2021/projects/project-1.md

     - it must be run from the banjo web server
     - it will accept at least 2 GET parameters (ex. **taco-finder-proxy.php?type=fish&limit=10&location=Rochester,NY**)

+4) localStorage

-4) Other prohibited (in addition to what was mentioned above):
+5) Other prohibited (in addition to what was mentioned above):
     - *inline event handlers - ex. `<button onclick="doStuff()">Do Stuff!</button>`*